phylaxsecurity/scp-registry/README.md

 Submit a pull request with your additions.

-Please ensure adherence to the MCP standards outlined in scp-spec/.
+Please ensure adherence to the MCP standards and the structure we've layed out here for consistency outlined in scp-spec/.

 📄 License
 This project is licensed under the Elastic License v2, which allows free use, modification, and redistribution, with the restriction that you may not provide the SCPs as a service without a separate commercial agreement.